MakoShar/Input_text/README.md

 Lelouch VI Britannia (a dark smile playing on his lips): "They wanted to play in the shadows?
 Then let us show them how the shadows truly dance."

 As the first rays of dawn touched the horizon, they set out, a grim procession moving through the ruined city.
-The air was thick with tension, the silence broken only by the sound of their footsteps.
+The air was thick with tension, the silence broken only by the sound of their footsteps XZ.

 Captain Selene (scanning the horizon, her bow at the ready): "I sense a disturbance in the air, a strange energy.
 It's like... a dark echo."